Hear from Loan Recipients

 When Kamara first heard about the Connecticut Small Business Boost Fund, it was right as the program was being launched.
 And when she eventually took on a loan through the fund, it was the first time she had gone through the process.

-Even before she took on a loan, Kamara had received business support services that have helped her navigate the challenges of running a small business.
-Her advisor made sure she was loan-ready before applying for the Connecticut Small Business Boost Fund, streamlining the process and making sure she had her financial documents in order.
+Before she took on a loan, Kamara had received business support services that have helped her navigate the challenges of running a small business.
+Her advisors with the Connecticut Small Business Development Center made sure she was loan-ready before applying for the Connecticut Small Business Boost Fund, streamlining the process and making sure she had her financial documents in order.

 With the money she has received through the fund, Kamara plans to expand her business to a second location.
 Kamara says she would recommend the Connecticut Small Business Boost Fund to other small businesses that are looking to expand their reach.